mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/operations/managing-nodes/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

 <p class="message--note"><strong>NOTE: </strong>The operations described in this document apply only to healthy clusters.
-If you are attempting to recover from a node failure, please see <a href="../../troubleshooting/replace-a-failed-node">Replace a Failed Node</a>, or <a href="../../troubleshooting/replace-failed-control-plane-node">Replace a Failed Control Plane Node</a>, instead.</p>
+If you are attempting to recover from a node failure, see <a href="../../troubleshooting/replace-a-failed-node">Replace a Failed Node</a>, or <a href="../../troubleshooting/replace-failed-control-plane-node">Replace a Failed Control Plane Node</a>, instead.</p>

 # Add Nodes to an AWS, Azure, or GCP Cluster

-<p class="message--note"><strong>NOTE: </strong> This process only applies to clusters whose infrastructure Konvoy provisions, using Terraform.
-If your cluster is provisioned manually, please follow the steps in <a href="#add-nodes-to-an-on-premises-cluster">Add Nodes to an On-Premises Cluster</a>.</p>
+<p class="message--note"><strong>NOTE: </strong>This process only applies to clusters whose infrastructure Konvoy provisions, using Terraform.
+If your cluster is provisioned manually, follow the steps in <a href="#add-nodes-to-an-on-premises-cluster">Add Nodes to an On-Premises Cluster</a>.</p>

 After you use `konvoy` to provision an AWS, Azure, or GCP cluster, you can use it to add more nodes.
 To safely add nodes, make sure your current working directory contains the following: